 There is already a big challenge in the market regarding what value is placed on creative services like video production and students offering to do paid work for free (or for £50 and a packet of crisps) is a huge problem for keeping the industry sustainable.
 So the second part (and perhaps most important part) of my advice is to make sure that you offer your services to people who otherwise wouldn’t be able to afford it; charities, community groups, local sport clubs, art projects, etc. You will find that most volunteer organisations will happily accept the help because they wouldn’t be able to get it any other way, plus they’re more likely to have the time and the resources to support you as they’re often more experienced with having temporary volunteers in their organisation.
 (Groups that work with vulnerable people will usually have valid DBS certificates, insurances, and so on for working with minors, so it provides an option for people under 18 too.)

 All of the above is designed to build your skills.
 Equally, if you’re not interested in corporate/factual video production and are more interested in making dramatic productions, there’s nothing stopping you from going out with a few friends (or finding volunteer actors online) and creating short films in your free time outside of what you may be doing within your educational requirements.
 When I was in school I used to spend my evenings making stop motion animations with a cheap webcam.
 Although I look back on them and cringe a little, they taught me a lot about making films.
 I learnt about camera angles, editing techniques, and about telling a story.
 I made over fifty 2-3 minute films in three years.
-Once I could afford a video camcorder (this was back in the days when not every digital camera had a video mode – and before smartphones) I also created a bunch of live-action films with my friends from school, and continued to do this all the way up until I was at university.
+Once I could afford a video camcorder (this was back in the days when not every digital camera had a video mode – and before smartphones) I also created a bunch of live-action films with my friends from school, and continued to do this until I was making “proper” short films at university.
 It all helps to build and refine the skills that you will need to get a job in video production.

 The easiest way to develop a work ethic is to get a job.
 I know – easier said that done – but the important thing is that it doesn’t have to be a job in media.
 It can be a job in a supermarket, fast food restaurant, or coffee shop.
 Even a paper round will suffice!
 My first job was in a children’s play area, which at one point involved cleaning poo out of the ball pool for a grand sum of £3.57 an hour.
 It was not an exciting or dignifying job, but it was a job – and it helped me buy a car and some video equipment before university.
-If I was unreliable, didn’t arrive for my shifts on time, didn’t do as I was asked by my superiors, and didn’t put the effort into the tasks I’d been assigned, I would have gotten in trouble and/or (potentially) fired.
+If I was unreliable, didn’t arrive for my shifts on time, didn’t do as I was asked by my superiors, and didn’t put the effort into the tasks I’d been assigned, I would have gotten in trouble and/or fired.
 After eight months of working weekends there, with extra shifts during school holidays, I left that job with an entry on my CV and a glowing reference which helped me get my next job working for Apple retail before ultimately starting my own business.

-Although I will acknowledge that this advice is based purely on my personal experiences and what we look for at Southpoint Films, I hope that there are parts of this post that will help you make the most of the time you have left before you need to get out there and start making your way into the ‘real world’.
-Getting a job and starting your career in media is not easy, but if you’re focussed and work hard towards your goal it’s definitely possible to succeed.
+Although I will acknowledge that this advice is based purely on my personal experience and what we look for at Southpoint Films, I hope that there are parts of this post that will help you make the most of the time you have left before you need to get out there and start making your way into the ‘real world’.
+Getting a job and starting a career in media is not easy, but if you’re focussed and work hard towards your goal it’s definitely possible to succeed.
 Good luck!